-Dolmabahce Palace The Dolmabahce Palace was built between 1843-1856 by Karabet Balyan, the court architect of Sultan Abdulmecid.
-The palace is a blend of many European architectural styles and as a result it is considered to be one of the finest buildings in Istanbul.
-However, when it comes to palaces in Istanbul or all over the Ottoman empire for that matter, Topkapi Palace has always been by far their most important residence – until Dolmabahce Palace was completed.
-The three-story palace in Istanbul has 285 rooms, 43 halls, a 600 meter long quay along the sea and monumental gates.
-The entrance section of the palace was used for receptions and meetings of the sultans and behind it is where they kept their harem.
-The palace has survived with its original decorations, furniture, and silk carpets.
-The walls and ceilings are covered in paintings made by famous artists of the age.
-Decorations include 40 tons of gold.
-All furnishings in important rooms are different shades of a single color.
-Ornate wooden floors have unique designs in each room and they’re lined with Hereke carpets - some of Turkey's finest examples of artistry.
-The largest ballroom in the world with a 4.5 ton crystal chandelier and 36 meter-high domed ceilings, this space is used for important political meetings, receptions and balls.
-The hall was previously heated by an oven-like system under the floor.
-During Republican rule, Ataturk often resided at this palace when he visited Istanbul.
-He died here in 1938 and before his body was taken to Ankara it lay in state where the public paid their respects.
+Dolmabahce Palace Karabet Balyan, the court architect of Sultan Abdulmecid, oversaw the construction of the Dolmabahce Palace between 1843-1856.
+The palace is a magnificent example of European architectural styles, and is widely considered to be one of the most impressive buildings in Istanbul.
+While the Topkapi Palace was the most significant residence in Istanbul and the Ottoman empire, the completion of the Dolmabahce Palace marked a shift in the importance of the palaces in Istanbul.
+The Dolmabahce Palace spans three stories and features 285 rooms, 43 halls, and a 600 meter-long quay along the sea.
+The entrance section of the palace was used for receptions and meetings of the sultans, while the harem was located behind it.
+The palace retains its original decorations, furniture, and silk carpets, and is adorned with paintings by famous artists of the era.
+The walls and ceilings are decorated with 40 tons of gold, and the furnishings in important rooms are all different shades of a single color.
+Each room features ornate wooden floors with unique designs, and they’re lined with Hereke carpets, some of Turkey's finest examples of artistry.
+The largest ballroom in the world is located in the palace, featuring a 4.5 ton crystal chandelier and 36 meter-high domed ceilings.
+This space was used for important political meetings, receptions, and balls, and was previously heated by an oven-like system under the floor.
+During the Republican era, Ataturk often resided at the palace when he visited Istanbul.
+In fact, he died at the palace in 1938, and his body lay in state here before being taken to Ankara, with members of the public paying their respects.